Microbiology (MIC) - Courses

 Fundamentals of Microbiology

 An introduction to the fundamental principles and applications of microbiology with an emphasis on the role of microorganisms, especially bacteria, in human affairs.
 Lecture topics include microbial diversity, cell structure and function, growth and metabolism, genetics, genetic engineering, control of microbial growth, host-parasite interactions, immunology, microbial ecology and applied microbiology.
 Laboratory emphasis is on methods used to cultivate and identify bacteria, genetic techniques, and on standard techniques used in applications of microbiology (clinical, food, industrial, and aquatic).
 Lect.
-2, Lab.
-4. Prerequisite: BIO 103 or BIO 105; CHM 103.
+2, Lab 4.
+Prerequisite: BIO 105; CHM 103.
 Offered Fall, Spring, Summer.

 MIC 260 Cr.1-3

 Varying topics in microbiology with a specific title assigned to each.
 Offered by resident faculty or visiting lecturers.
 Repeatable for credit - maximum six.
 Prerequisite: MIC 230.
 Offered Occasionally.

 Introduction to Microbiology Research